edmond-b/edmond-b/README.md

 ### Flexability

-At Makers Academy a large part of the cericulum was focused on working with other developers.
-This includeed working with an Agile workflow and also using pair programming when possible.
+At Makers Academy a large part of the curriculum was focused on working with other developers.
+This included working with an Agile workflow and also using pair programming where possible.
+Although this was something new to me at the time it felt like a more natural way to work as it allows for more flexibility in how work is distributed within teams and having a team member watch over your work makes your workflow run much smoother.
+My time at Makers was spent working with a diverse group of people that each brought a different skill set to the table.
+This required me to always take on different roles within the team, on occasion having to lead and other times following the ideas of my peers.
+As will inevitably happen however I also had to work alone in some instances.
+With the debugging process ingrained in me through makers I am still able to work through these difficult tasks.

 ### Comunication

 Again this is a big part of any work involving other people.
+My time in retail is where I think I gained the most experience here.
+Having to work with people of all ages and from all walks of life.
+I have leant that everyone has something to bring to the table and to make the most of everyone's skill set you need to communicate.
+My experience has shown that a highly skilled team witch lacks communication will always deliver a lesser product than a moderately skilled team with great communication.

 ### Technical Ability